jechol/daybit-api-docs/source/localizable/index.html.md

 # Action

-Response holds `action` which helps you to understand how to handle the response.
+When you subscribe an API, a message from the server holds `action` which helps you to understand how to handle the data.

-* `init` : Dump all previous data and initialize everything with most recent data.
+* `init` : Dump all previous local data and initialize everything with data reponsed
-* `insert` : Add data to data set, as most recent data.
+* `insert` : Add responsed data to local data set
-* `update` : Search in data set and replace if it was found.
+* `update` : Search in local data set and replace if it was found.
 * `upsert` : Search in data set and replace if it was found, or insert if there's no matching data.
 * `delete` : Search in data set and remove if it was found.